Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Abstract

 \section{Abstract}

-The popular scale-free configuration model of a social network has a local limit primarily a Galton-Watson tree with some power law offspring distribution $X$, having tail exponent parameter $\tau>2$ such that $\mathbb{P}(X>x) \sim A x^{2-\tau}$.
-It is known that contact process epidemics can propagate on these trees and therefore these networks for arbitrarily small infection rates, and uniformly at random immunising a small positive proportion of vertices will have no effect on this result.
-So, to reduce the possibility of survival of the contact process on these trees we instead remove (immunise) those with largest degree.
+Scale-free configuration models are intimately connected to power law Galton-Watson trees.
+It is known that contact process epidemics can propagate on these trees and therefore these networks with arbitrarily small infection rate, and this continues to be true after uniformly immunising a small positive proportion of vertices.
+So, we instead immunise those with largest degree: above a threshold for the maximum permitted degree, we discover the epidemic with immunisation has survival probability similar to without, by duality corresponding to comparable metastable density.
+With maximal degree below a threshold on the same order, this survival probability is severely reduced or zero.

-For small $\lambda$ we find sharp thresholds in the maximum permissible degree for the survival probability through three distinct $\tau$ regimes, which by duality would correspond to a transition in the metastable density of the associated network after this targeted removal.
-Above a threshold, we recover the survival probabilities of \cite{mountford2013metastable} and thus the epidemic with immunisation is similar to without, but below a threshold on the same order the survival probability is severely reduced or zero.

 {

 \emph{2020 Mathematics Subject Classification:} Primary 60K35, Secondary 60K37, 05C82

 \emph{Keywords:} contact process, SIS infection, targeted removal, inoculation strategy, power-law degree distribution, epidemic phase transition